 - Julia Park, Head of Housing Research, Levitt Bernstein

 - Peter Dawson, Built Environment Manager, Place Services, Winner of the Planning Awards 2019 "Award for Design Excellence"

 - More speakers to be announced

 The importance of incorporating good quality design in planning cannot be understated.
 The Government has emphasised the importance of good quality design in planning by amending policy in the revised NPPF, launching the Building Better, Building Beautiful Commission and commissioning a design toolkit that will provide a blueprint for quality in new developments.
-With many locals rejecting new-build homes due to poor design and the latest YouGov poll for Home Owners stating 63% of people are worried about the quality of their home, the importance of ensuring good quality design in planning is now more important than ever.
+With many locals rejecting new-build homes due to poor design, what are the steps your organisation can take to ensure good quality design in planning?

-Join Westminster Briefing on the 17th July to hear of the latest policy developments and guidance in ensuring good quality design in the planning process.
+Join Westminster Briefing on the 17th July to hear from the Ministry of Housing, Communities and Local Government on the latest policy developments and guidance in ensuring good quality design in the planning process.
 You will learn from good practice examples how to ensure good quality design by engaging with and harnessing local support from start to finish, avoiding the dilution of quality in the construction, procurement and planning processes and how you can effectively contribute to place-making.

 Key issues to be adressed: